 “At 1st I thought of saying, ‘Imagine being told your house of faith isn’t safe anymore.’
 But I couldn’t say ‘imagine,’” the lawmaker wrote, citing the deadly shootings at a Charleston, S.C., church, a Pittsburgh synagogue and a Sutherland Springs, Texas, church.

 (“Thoughts and prayers” is reference to the NRA’s phrase used to deflect conversation away from policy change during tragedies.
-Not directed to PM Ardern, who I greatly admire.)
+Not directed to PM Ardern, who I greatly admire.)take our poll - story continues below

 — Alexandria Ocasio-Cortez (@AOC) March 15, 2019